Vision Therapy for Convergence Insufficiency

 Convergence Insufficiency can also result in blurred or double vision, a halo effect around words or objects or words appear to be ‘floating’ on a page.

 This condition not only negatively impacts a child’s school grades but can also affect their emotional wellbeing, as frequent and repeated failures can cause their self-esteem and confidence levels to plummet.

 CI cannot be corrected with eyeglasses or surgery.
 However, vision therapy has been proven to improve the eye’s coordination abilities and alleviate discomfort when reading, doing homework or any other activities involving the visual system.

-If you suspect that you or your child may have convergence insufficiency, contact Dr. Marianne Hopkins at the The Vision Therapy Center at Dr Hopkins, Dr Robertson-Woods & Associates today.
+If you suspect that you or your child may have convergence insufficiency, contact Dr. Marianne Hopkins at the The Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.
 We can help.

 Could My Child Have Convergence Insufficiency?

 As you may derive from the list below, a child’s academic performance could be significantly impacted if they experience any of the following symptoms.